 - Calculate the mean absorbance for each set of duplicate standards, control and samples. - If individual absorbance values differ by more than 15% from the corresponding mean value, the result is considered suspect and the sample should be retested. - The mean absorbance of the zero standard should be less than 0.3. - Create a standard curve using computer software capable of generating a good curve fit.
-The mean absorbance for each standard concentration is plotted on the vertical (Y) axis versus the corresponding concentration on the horizontal (X) axis (logarithmic scale). - If samples have been diluted, the concentration read from the standard curve must be multiplied by the dilution factor. - Samples that give a mean absorbance above the absorbance for the highest standard concentration are out of range of the assay.
-These samples should be retested at a higher dilution.
+The mean absorbance for each standard concentration is plotted on the vertical (Y) axis versus the corresponding concentration on the horizontal (X) axis (logarithmic scale). - If samples have been diluted, the concentration read from the standard curve must be multiplied by the dilution factor. - If the mean absorbance of samples exceeds that of the highest standard concentration, they fall outside the assay's range.
+Such samples ought to be reanalysed using a greater dilution factor.